Go With The Flow

 The scary one of the two dysmenorrhea types.
 Unlike primary dysmenorrhea, secondary dysmenorrhea occurs as a result of some underlying disorders and conditions.
 The pain tends to last longer and be more severe.
 The pain may also gradually worsen as the period continues and might not go away even after the period ends.

-Risk factors may contribute to the Secondary dysmenorrhea
+Risk factors may contribute to Secondary Dysmenorrhea

 As secondary dysmenorrhea occurs due to some underlying conditions, some of the conditions are listed below:

-- Endometriosis – Endometriosis is a condition in which tissues like the inner-lining of the uterus grow outside of the uterus (or womb).
+Endometriosis – Endometriosis is a condition in which tissues like the inner lining of the uterus grow outside of the uterus (or womb).
 These tissues react just like the ones inside the uterus to the hormone called estrogen.
 During your period days they swell and after contractions bleed.
-This causes the surrounding tissue to become irritated, inflamed and swollen.
+This causes the surrounding tissue to become irritated, inflamed, and swollen.

 The breakdown and bleeding of the endometriosis tissue may also cause scar tissues or adhesions to form wherever it's bleeding.
 Adhesions can cause organs and different tissues to stick together, causing pain.

 - Uterine growths – Uterine growths like fibroids and cysts grow on the outside, inside or on the walls of the uterus.
 Even though they are unwanted growths, they are harmless and completely unrelated to cancer cells.
-These uterine growths can cause increased pain during periods, along with abdominal pain, bloating, constipation and lower back pain.
+These uterine growths can cause increased pain during periods, along with abdominal pain, bloating, constipation, and lower back pain.

 - Adenomyosis – Adenomyosis occurs when the uterine lining breaks through the muscle walls of the uterus.
 This causes cramping, pressure in the pelvic and abdominal region, and bloating during periods.